Co-Curricular Club Expo

 Rangi Ruru Girls’ School has won many national awards and regional awards in recent years.

-The club has been involved in many fun activities – farm visits, university trips to learn about future careers in the agricultural sector, meetings and competitions with other schools.
+The club runs many fun activities – farm visits, guest speakers, university trips to learn about future careers in the agricultural sector, meetings, and competitions with other schools.

 This company is auditioned.
-The requirements of the choreography means only those students with experience and technical ability will be invited to be a part of the Elite Company.
+The requirements of the choreography means only those students with experience and technical ability will be invited to be a part of the Rimu Company.
 They will perform at Performing Arts Showcase, Evening of Dance, and Prize Giving and are part of the development and choreography for festivals.
-In 2023 The Elite Company will travel to the DanceNZMade National Festival in the north Island.
 This company also has the opportunity to work with top contemporary choreographers.

 A group audition takes place at the beginning of the year.
 This is a wonderful opportunity for girls in year 9 and 10 to build their dance and choreography skills in a dance company that meets once a week before school to rehearse.
 This club will dance at DanceNZ Made and evening of dance in pieces choreographed by other dance students.

 This company is auditioned.
 The dancers will be involved in DaneNZMade, Performing Arts Showcase and Evening of Dance.
-Students are given the skills to help them further develop as dancers and the majority go on to become members of Elite Dance Company.
+Students are given the skills to help them further develop as dancers and the majority go on to become members of Rimu Company.

 An opportunity is given to students in Years 7 & 8 to be involved in a performance dance group.
 This is not auditioned and allows students with less experience in dance the chance to experience performance, composition and choreography.